Let's keep going!

 Throw away food that is no longer fit for consumption (be sure to remove the packaging), rinds, peelings, leftover bits, tea and coffee grounds, tea bags, houseplants and their parts, paper towels and napkins used in the kitchen, food supplements that are no longer fit for consumption (be sure to remove the packaging), and other biodegradable food waste of organic origin.

-What do I do with a full orange bag?
+What should I do with a full orange bag?

-Once food waste has been collected, the full bag should be tied tightly with a double knot (to prevent spillage) and disposed of in a mixed waste container.
+After collecting food waste, the filled bag should be tied tightly with a double knot (so that the waste does not spill out) and disposed of in a container designated for food waste collection, or if there is no such container, in a mixed municipal waste collection container.

-From February 2025 onwards, 5 rolls of bags (one roll contains 25 bags) are distributed to residents free of charge.
-It is estimated that this number of bags should last for 12 months.
+Residents are provided with 5 rolls of bags free of charge each year.
+It is estimated that this amount of bags should be sufficient for 12 months.

 What is the size of the bucket?